 Related parties include the Board of Directors, close family members and enterprises that are controlled by these individuals as well as certain persons performing similar functions.
-The Company entered into the following transactions with related parties during the six months ended June 30, 2023 and 2022:
+The Company entered into the following transactions with related parties during the nine months ended September 30, 2023 and 2022:

-- (a) During the six months ended June 30, 2023, the Company incurred \$nil (2022 \$72,000) of administrative service costs including office, rent and general office services to Big Silver Ltd., a company owned and controlled by the Chairman, CEO and principal shareholder. - (b) Certain Company employees undertake work for other companies with officers and directors in common and the Company passes through the cost of the work done to those companies.
+- (a) During the nine months ended September 30, 2023, the Company incurred \$nil (2022 \$101,581) of administrative service costs including office, rent and general office services to Big Silver Ltd., a company owned and controlled by the Chairman, CEO and principal shareholder. - (b) Certain Company employees undertake work for other companies with officers and directors in common and the Company passes through the cost of the work done to those companies.
 The amounts receivable are unsecured, non-interest bearing and have no fixed terms of repayment.
-During the six months ended June 30, 2023: - o \$nil (2022-\$21,750) was passed through to U3O8 Corp. whose President, CEO and Director, Dr. Richard Spencer was also Aurania's President and Director, until his departure in January 2022, and Dr. Keith Barron, Director, Chairman and CEO of Aurania was also Chairman and Director of U3O8 Corp.
-At June 30, 2023 \$nil remained receivable (June 30, 2022-\$21,750). - o \$nil (2022 \$nil) was passed through to Firestone Ventures Inc. Dr. Keith Barron, Chairman and CEO of the Company, is also President, CEO and Director of Firestone Ventures Inc. Dr. Richard Spencer, Aurania's former President and Director served on the board of directors of Firestone Ventures Inc. At June 30, 2023, \$nil remained receivable (June 30, 2022-\$1,805). - o \$nil (2022 \$nil) was passed through to the Step Forward Foundation, a private charitable organization whose founder and Director Dr. Keith Barron, is also the Chairman and CEO of the Company.
-At June 30, 2023, \$nil remained receivable (June 30, 2022-\$281). - (c) For other related party transactions, refer to Section 1.4.1 Private placement financing, Section 1.4.2 Related party loan, Section 7 Indebtedness, Section 9 Key management expense and Section 17 Subsequent events.
+During the nine months ended September 30, 2023: - \$6,563 (2022-\$44,277) was passed through to U3O8 Corp. whose Director, Dr. Richard Spencer was also Aurania's President and Director until his departure in the first quarter of 2022, and Dr. Keith Barron, Director, Chairman and CEO of Aurania was also Chairman and Director of U3O8 Corp.
+At September 30, 2023 and 2022 \$nil remained receivable. - \$\text{nil} (2022-\\$\text{nil}) \text{ was passed through to Firestone Ventures Inc. Dr. Keith Barron, Chairman and CEO of the Company, was also President, CEO and Director of Firestone Ventures Inc. Dr. Richard Spencer, Aurania's former President and Director served on the board of directors of Firestone Ventures Inc. As at September 30, 2023 \\$\text{nil} \text{ remained receivable (September 30, 2022-\\$1,805). - \$nil (2022-\$nil) was passed through to the Step Forward Foundation, a private charitable organization whose founder and Director Dr. Keith Barron, is also the Chairman and CEO of the Company.
+As at September 30, 2023 \$nil remained receivable (September 30, 2022-\$281). - (c) For other related party transactions, refer to Section 1.4.1 Related party loan, Section 7 Indebtedness, Section 9 Key management expense and Section 17 Subsequent events.